panachainy/kafka-poc-1publish-2consumer/Readme.md

 - [x] 1 producer and 2 consumers getting messages from the same topic
 - [ ] In fail case, the consumer should retry
+  - [x] Support retry with exponential backoff
+  - [x] Support retry with a maximum number of attempts
+  - [ ] Support retry with multiple the same consumer group instances.
 - [ ] In fail case over 3times, the consumer should send a message to a dead letter queue

 ## Development